Curricula

 In smart environments such as smart cities, autonomous vehicles and mobile robots, smart grids, sustainable mobility systems, smart buildings, and smart homes, it is crucial to explore advanced control issues based on cyber-physical systems, distributed optimization, and applying predictive control methodologies, consensus or training algorithms or control over networks, and distributed system identification.
 As a special but highly topical case, we cite the sustainable development of power systems that requires new approaches for the management and control of renewable sources and energy storage systems: these are no longer centralized but distributed and benefit from the use of the topics addressed in this curriculum.

-The C2 curriculum refers to interconnected systems and smart technologies (smart grids, smart cities, smart buildings, autonomous vehicles, etc.).
+Application areas: The C2 curriculum refers to interconnected systems and smart technologies (smart grids, smart cities, smart buildings, autonomous vehicles, etc.).
 It also develops content useful for monitoring environmental and networked systems of public administration (air quality in public environments and schools, public lighting, etc.).

 Keywords: Autonomous vehicles, Cyberphysical systems, Consensus, Distributed optimization, Formation control, Mobile robotics, Networked control, Smart grids, Smart cities.